download as PDF

 select a sound by holding the sound key and pressing any key from 1-16. press any key from 1-16 to play. if nothing is heard, press write key once.

-to enter/exit rec mode, press write. enter sound/notes in grid. active steps will be lit. press play to listen to your pattern.
+to enter/exit write mode, press write. press 1-16 to enter sounds/notes in the grid. active steps will be lit. press lit steps to remove them. press play to listen to your pattern.

 hold pattern and press any key from 1-16 to select pattern. blinking led indicates active pattern.